Getting Started

 return self.translate(english_text)

-We can run our script with the serve run
+To test locally, we run the script with the serve run

 CLI command.
 This command takes in an import path

 .
-Make sure to run the command from a directory containing a local copy of this script, so it can find the bound deployment:
+Make sure to run the command from a directory containing a local copy of this script saved as serve_quickstart.py

-and then block.
-It can be killed with ctrl-C
+application and then block, streaming logs to the console.
+It can be killed with Ctrl-C

 We can now test our model over HTTP.
-It can be reached at the following URL:
+It can be reached at the following URL by default:

 http://127.0.0.1:8000/